 Bone broth also contains glycosaminoglycans (GAGs) a big word that essentially refers to a family of carbohydrates found in bone and connective tissue.
-Several GAGs have been studied as supportive to joint and bone health.
+Several GAGs have been studied as supportive of joint and bone health.
 Hyaluronic acid, for instance, has been shown to be an effective treatment for osteoarthritis (mainly studied as an injection).
 Chondroitin sulfate and glucosamine, two other GAGs have been shown to reduce pain in arthritis and reduce inflammation in joints.
-Glucosamine and chondroitin are both well studied, pricey supplements so why not consume bone broth for the great joint benefits! (pun intended).
+Glucosamine and chondroitin are both well studied, pricey supplements so why not consume bone broth for great joint benefits!

 Cysteine, an amino acid found in chicken, can thin mucus in your lungs and make the mucus less viscous and sticky so you are able to expel it more easily.
 One specific reason why chicken soup is such a great cold and flu remedy.

 Collagen is a structural protein and the most abundant protein found in connective tissue in aminals.
-Collagen is broken down to form gelatin in bone broth and the benefits of consuming gelatin (side note: gelatin and collagen are oftentimes terms that are used interchangeably, gelatin is what’s produced when collagen is heated and/or broken down) are purportedly quite abundant.
+Collagen is broken down to form gelatin in bone broth and the benefits of consuming gelatin (side note: gelatin and collagen are terms that are oftentimes used interchangeably, gelatin is what's produced when collagen is heated and/or broken down) are purportedly quite abundant.
 From sealing your gut lining to improving your hair skin and nails, you could read hundreds of (paleo) blog posts telling you that the secret sauce in bone broth is actually the collagen!
-It is unclear how much dietary collagen equals more actual collagen in your body, but there are a few studies that have showed promising results in regards to dietary collagen encouraging more collagen production in the body.
-So for now, let’s go with it 🙂
+It is unclear how much dietary collagen equals more actual collagen in your body, but there are a few studies that have shown promising results in regards to dietary collagen encouraging more collagen production in the body.
+So for now, let's go with it 🙂

 What's a good bone broth recipe?